 Employees will promptly inform the College when they receive a subpoena.
 A subpoenaed employee will receive paid leave, during scheduled work time to appear as a witness in court or administrative hearing, except as provided in Article 3.4, provided:

-- A. The employee has been subpoenaed on the College's behalf; or - B. The subpoena is for a legal proceeding which is unrelated to the personal or financial matters of the employee. - 16.9 The College will not be responsible for per diem or travel expenses under this Article.
+- A. The employee has been subpoenaed on the College's behalf; or - B. The subpoena is for a legal proceeding which is unrelated to the personal or financial matters of the employee.

+16.9 Pandemic Vaccination Leave